harithaali/harithaali/README.md

 - 👀 I’m interested in meeting new people
 - 🌱 I’m currently onboarding to Wealthsimple!!!
 - 💞️ I’m looking to collaborate with new people
-- 📫 How to reach me message my slack
+- 📫 To reach me message my slack
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like Pizza!!!